Economic and Political Overview

 Legislative Power

-Federal legislative power is vested in both the government and the two chambers of the he Federal Parliamentary Assembly: the House of People's Representatives (with 547 members elected for a five-year term in single-seat constituencies), and the House of the Federation (with maximum 153 members indirectly elected by state assemblies to serve 5-year terms).
+Federal legislative power in Ethiopia is shared between the government and the two chambers of the Federal Parliamentary Assembly: the House of People's Representatives and the House of the Federation.
+The House of People's Representatives consists of 547 members, each elected for a five-year term in single-seat constituencies.
+The House of the Federation, with a maximum of 153 members, is made up of representatives indirectly elected by state assemblies, also serving five-year terms.

 Indicator of Political Freedom